 Lababdar means a strong desire for something and a complete surrender when you get it!
 And when we use it along with the word paneer, it simply means complete surrender of one’s tastebuds to this dish ‘Paneer Lababdar’.

-Paneer – Paneer is easily available in the refrigerator section of Indian grocery stores or other specialty stores like whole food, Costco, etc.
+Paneer – Paneer or Indian cottage cheese is easily available in the refrigerator section of Indian grocery stores or other specialty stores like whole food, Costco, etc.